Ganapati-nk/Walmart_Data_Case_Study/README.md

 ### 2. Data Exploration & Cleaning

-- **Record Count**: Determine the total number of records in the dataset.
+- **Top Rows**: Determine the top 5 records of the dataset.
-- **Customer Count**: Find out how many unique customers are in the dataset.
+- **dataset Shape**: Find out how many rows and columns are in the dataset.
-- **Category Count**: Identify all unique product categories in the dataset.
+- **Statistical Summary**: Find out the statistical summary.
+- **Duplicate Value Check**: Check for any duplicate values in the dataset and delete records with duplicate data.
 - **Null Value Check**: Check for any null values in the dataset and delete records with missing data.

 ```Python